Skip to Main Content

 Clinical practice guidelines

 The Plan's evidence-based clinical practice guidelines are updated at least every other year and when new scientific evidence or national standards are published.
 Centene’s Corporate Clinical Policy Committee and/or the Plan's Medical Advisory Council (MAC) adopt the clinical practice guidelines and tools, which are available on the Health Net provider website.
-Providers who do not have access to the Internet may contact the Health Net Provider Services Center to request printed copies of these guidelines.
+Physicians and other providers who do not have access to the Internet may contact the Health Net Provider Services Center to request printed copies of these guidelines.

 Guideline sources include, but are not limited to, the following:

-• Chronic conditions management – Clinical guidelines are available for providers to quickly reference information about a number of chronic conditions, which include asthma, chronic obstructive pulmonary disease (COPD), coronary artery disease (CAD), diabetes, and heart failure.
+• Chronic conditions management – Clinical guidelines are available for physicians and other providers to quickly reference information about a number of chronic conditions, which include asthma, chronic obstructive pulmonary disease (COPD), coronary artery disease (CAD), diabetes, and heart failure.
 Sources are found within the guidelines.

 • Behavioral health – Clinical guidelines are available for such disorders as attention deficit hyperactivity disorder (ADHD) and substance use disorder.